- The Categories of Data We Collect When You Use Our Services

 We may collect two basic types of information: Personally Identifiable Information (PII) and Non-Personally Identiﬁable Information.

 By “Non-Personally-Identiﬁable Information,” we mean information that does not identify you personally, but can provide us with usage data, either individually or in the aggregate.
-Non-Personally Identiﬁable Information may include demographic information, anonymized or aggregated.
+Non-Personally Identiﬁable Information may include:

 How We Collect Personally Identifiable Information

 We collect Personally Identifiable Information when you voluntarily register or create a personal proﬁle with us, request products, services, or information from us or interact with our Services.
 Some of this Personally Identifiable Information includes personal device information – such as physical location, IP address, battery information, application activity, data usage, and malware information – which we collect automatically to authenticate you and/or your personal device.
-When you authorize us to do so, we also collect Personally Identifiable Information from your health plan and health care providers.
+We also may collect Personally Identifiable Information and Non-Personally-Identiﬁable Information from your health plan and/or health care providers that have we established Business Associate Agreements with to help improve your wellness planning experience.

 How We Collect Non-Personally Identifiable Information